berak/uniform-lbp/readme.md

-###this branch is a complete re-write.
+####this branch is a complete re-write.

-since the contrib module got removed from 3.0, and might resurface in the contrib *repo*, i'm trying a more lego like approach, an extractor/classifier toolkit much like the feature2d api.
+since the contrib module got removed from 3.0, ( and *might* resurface in the contrib *repo* ),

+i'm trying a more lego like approach,

+an extractor / classifier toolkit much like the feature2d api.

 ```